How To Get Into Airport Lounges On Your Next Trip

 Since many of my readers are located here in the Southeast, I want to share my specific lounge strategy for the Atlanta airport.
 We almost always start there for our big trips.
 Or, I fly in and out of my hometown airport in Dothan, Alabama, and have to connect at Hartsfield-Jackson in Atlanta.

-I really only need either Matt or Abby to be an authorized user instead of both.
-But the way we have it set up, the three of us can get into either the Delta Sky Club or the American Express Lounge and even The Club anytime we travel.
+With Abby as an authorized user, the three of us can get into either the Delta Sky Club or the American Express Lounge, and even The Club, anytime we travel.

 At worst, I pay $30 or $50 for Jake if I am out of one-time passes.
 This may seem expensive, but it would easily cost us upward of $100 to dine at the terminal food court or restaurants each time we travel.
 Now, we look forward to visiting the airport lounges and saving money while we travel!